 Each year in Texas, more than 100,000 automobile accidents are linked to distracted driving; that’s one out of every five accidents!
-In 2015 alone, distracted driving accidents led to 463 deaths and at least 3,000 injuries in the Lone Star State.
+In 2016 alone, distracted driving accidents led to over 40,000 fatalities.

-In fact, a survey conducted by the Texas A&M Transportation Institute revealed that 38% of Texans admitted to talking on the phone while driving at least once last year.
-Additionally, more than 21% of drivers stated that they either read or sent text messages or emails while behind the wheel – and these are just the people who admitted to it.
+A survey conducted by the Texas A&M Transportation Institute revealed that 38% of Texans admitted to talking on the phone while driving at least once in the past year.
+Additionally, more than 21% of drivers stated that they either read or sent text messages or emails while behind the wheel — and these are just the people who admitted to it.